 With the 200-peso entrance fee of the resort inclusive of the use of their amenities, the group was able to walk around.

 The group then started bumming.
 Looking around, the place was like the wider version of Camp Sabros in Kapatagan, Digos, Davao del Sur.
 Or maybe it was the other way around.
 Camp Sambros was the mini version of this resort.

 The resort had so much going on about it that you could just check them via their Facebook account.

-Cold and gloomy weather were typical in that area.
+The cold and gloomy weather was typical in that area.
 But the vibe was different.
 Despite the cold, the group went swimming in their pool and waterfall, but after they had scouted the area.